IBM/istio101/gitbook/overview/expose-service.md

     2d
     ```

-    c.
-Make note of the external IP address that you retrieved in the previous step, as it will be used to access the Guestbook app in later parts of the course.
+3. Make note of the external IP address that you retrieved in the previous step, as it will be used to access the Guestbook app in later parts of the course.
 You can create an environment variable called $INGRESS_IP with your IP address.

     Example:
     ```